 Back in town trying to find a cold drink.
 I think a drink was found but not cold.

+After a precarious rickshaw drive to the station (40 minutes in a rickshaw with mechanical difficulties) and then a wait along the tracks with many others (I can’t believe I didn’t get any pictures of the station and waiting by the tracks.) for our “sleeper AC class” accommodations, one above the lowest class sleeping accommodations.
+You get a blanket and pillow for your bunk, one of three tiered up the car wall and AC if needed.
 We were heading back by mid-afternoon to Vellore though because we were catching the all night train to Kerela for our beach stay.
 The drive home was especially terrifying for me because everyone fell blissfully asleep except for me who was hoping and praying the driver didn’t do the same.
 We made it though and had the driver take us to the hospital where Elliott has the lab he works in.
 This is the hospital that Paul Brand did much work with leprosy patients that we’ve all read about.
 Jonathan and I both read Pain: The Gift Nobody Wants by Paul Brand and Phillip Yancey while we were there, much of which is set right in Vellore and the hospital area.
 Everyone was hot, tired, and stressed from the drive and anticipating leaving that night for Kerela.
 So we had some tense moments working out who would go where to get what and when before hurrying for a last meal at the Darling Hotel before racing around to get our stuff together for the next leg of the journey.

 On to the next adventure!